hugorbarbosa/cpp-coding-style-guide/README.md

 ## Naming conventions

-This section presents the conventions for naming variables, functions, etc. In some cases, more than one option is presented, so that the reader of this guide can also learn about other styles that are frequently seen in different C++ projects (the first option mentioned for each topic corresponds to the one I prefer most).
+This section outlines conventions for naming variables, functions, and other entities.
+In some cases, multiple options are provided to introduce the reader to different styles commonly seen in C++ projects.
+The first option listed for each topic is the format I personally prefer, which is usually aligned with the conventions used by the C++ Standard Library.
 However, regardless of the style option you choose, be **consistent**.

+Manually ensuring that the code always has the desired naming conventions is a very error-prone task.
+Therefore, it is recommended to use a tool that automatically verifies the naming conventions from the code.
+A tool that is commonly utilized for this purpose is clang-tidy, through the respective identifier naming check.
+Please refer to the [C++ project template][ref-cpp-project-template] to know more details about clang-tidy, and how this tool can be used in a project.

 **Note:** identifier names that contain double underscores `__` or that start with an underscore followed by a capital letter (e.g., `_Throws`) must be avoided.
 Such identifiers are reserved for the C++ implementation.